UHacker2007/hacking-fun/README.md

 # hacking-gun
-Just for fun this is only a shell script.
+This is Just for fun it is only a shell script.